W. D. Hamilton: Social evolution

-Expedition to the Congo
+Origin of HIV

-During the 1990s, Hamilton became increasingly interested in the controversial argument that the origin of HIV lay in oral polio vaccines trials conducted by Hilary Koprowski in Africa during the 1950s.
-A letter by Hamilton on the topic to the major peer-reviewed journal Science was rejected in 1996.
-Despite this rejection, he gave supportive declarations on the hypothesis to the BBC and wrote the foreword of a 1999 book, The River, by journalist Edward Hooper, who investigated the hypothesis.
-To look for indirect evidence of the OPV hypothesis by assessing natural levels of simian immunodeficiency virus, in primates, in early 2000, Hamilton and two others ventured on a field trip to the then-war-torn Democratic Republic of the Congo.
-However, none of the over 60 urine and faecal samples collected by Hamilton contained detectable SIV virus.
+During the 1990s, Hamilton became interested in the now-discredited hypothesis that the origin of HIV lay in Hilary Koprowski's oral polio vaccine trials in Africa during the 1950s.
+Hamilton's letter on the topic to Science journal was rejected in 1996.
+Despite this, he spoke to the BBC supporting the hypothesis, and wrote the foreword of Edward Hooper's 1999 book The River.
+To look for evidence of the hypothesis, Hamilton went on a 2000 field trip to the Democratic Republic of the Congo to assess natural levels of simian immunodeficiency virus in primates.

 Death

 Hamilton returned to London from Africa on 29 January 2000.
 He was admitted to University College Hospital, London, on 30 January 2000.
 He was transferred to Middlesex Hospital on 5 February 2000 and died there on 7 March 2000.
 An inquest was held on 10 May 2000 at Westminster Coroner's Court to inquire into rumours about the cause of his death.
 The coroner concluded that his death was due to "multi-organ failure due to upper gastrointestinal haemorrhage due to a duodenal diverticulum and arterial bleed through a mucosal ulcer".
 Following reports attributing his death to complications arising from malaria, the BBC Editorial Complaints Unit's investigation established that he had contracted malaria during his final African expedition.
 However, the pathologist had suggested the possibility that the ulceration and consequent haemorrhage had resulted from a pill (which might have been taken because of malarial symptoms) lodging in the diverticulum; but, even if this suggestion were correct, the link between malaria and the observed causes of death would be entirely indirect.

 A secular memorial service (he was an agnostic) was held at the chapel of New College, Oxford on 1 July 2000, organised by Richard Dawkins.
 He was buried near Wytham Woods.
 He, however, had written an essay on My intended burial and why in which he wrote:

 The second volume of his collected papers, Evolution of Sex, was published in 2002, and the third and final volume, Last Words, in 2005.

 In 1966, he married Christine Friess; the couple had three daughters, Helen, Ruth, and Rowena.
-They amicably separated 26 years later.
+They separated amicably 26 years later.
 From 1994, Hamilton found companionship with Maria Luisa Bozzi, an Italian science journalist and author.